Vujas-Eteph/Uncertainty_Sheet/Notes.md

-### A conglomerate of notes and ideas collected during my research in the field.
+## Conglomerate of notes and ideas collected during my research in the field.
 *(If u notice an error (i.e., false explanation, statement, reference or whatever) please report it to me.)*

+### General Notes on Deep Ensemble
 - Deep Ensemble produces more reliable uncertainty estimations than MC Dropout [ref.
-Masksembles].
+Masksembles, ref.
+BatchEnsemble].
 Also, experiments have shown that simple ensembles have a low correlation with each other [ref.
 Masksembles], which is great, since we get diverse predictions for input with simple changes.
 - MC Dropout is mathematically more sound than Deep Ensemble?
 - Types of Uncertainties:
   - Aleatoric (data) uncertainty (is inherent to the sensor (e.g., image resolution, ...)).
   - Epistemic (model) uncertainty (can be reduced with mode training data).
   - Distributional (data shift) uncertainty (the training data only captures a portion of the real-world distribution)
 - Use entropy or variance as an uncertainty estimator.
 (How does that work with the entropy ?)
+- A good ensemble is a one where the menbers are accurante and produce independent errors [ref.
+BatchEnsemble].
+- DNNs trained with different initializations and SGD-like algos (although being the same model) lead the models to converge towards different local minimas (Due to the stochastic process and the high dimensionality of the optimization space).
+-

 ### Quantify the quality of the uncertainty: